viam-modules/onnx-cpu/README.md

 For Android, the Makefile will create the tar file.

-You can then locally run the module. the triplet is `viam-labs:mlmodel:onnx-cpu`
+You can then add the module to app.viam.com locally. the triplet is `viam-labs:mlmodel:onnx-cpu`

 ## Config